flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-04-qq/index.md

     _key: card-3-3892bb3d-aef8-4f25-aed2-b978f54dbbc5
   - order: 3
     body: >-
-      > “Despite what some Democrats may wish in the depths of their hearts,A Mollie was murdered by an illegal alien and her murder would never have happened if we policed our southern border properly.”
+      > “Despite what some Democrats may wish in the depths of their hearts, Mollie was murdered by an illegal alien and her murder would never have happened if we policed our southern border properly.”

       Donald Trump Jr., describing the reaction of *some* Democrats to Mollie